tdrewry/mage-hand/README.md

 # Mage Hand — Virtual Tabletop

-A browser-based Virtual Tabletop (VTT) for D&D 5e and compatible systems, built with React, Pixi.js, and a layered real-time networking stack.
+A browser-based Virtual Tabletop (VTT) for RPGS, preconfigured for D&D 5e-like systems, built with React, Pixi.js, and a layered real-time networking stack.

 ---